mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 Writing the research project is a very different exercise from what we're used to in PhD/postdoc research statement.
 Understand that CNRS and INRIA chargé de recherche are lifelong positions.
 In your project, you must show that you have research ideas for your whole life, and not just for the next 3 years.
 The difficulty is that your project should:
 - be ambitious: show that you have a direction for roughly the next 10 years
-- be realistic: show why you have the tools to solve the problems you'll consider
+- be realistic: show that you know where to start, and why you have the tools to solve the problems you'll consider.

-Ideally, you give big directions in which you want to go, and descriptions of concrete ways with which you would start.
+Ideally, you give big directions in which you want to go, and descriptions of concrete ways with which you would start (even better: how you have already started).
 People usually divide their project into 3 linked axis; each axis should start with something simple (one research idea that you could start working on as soon as you get the position), and then aim for something more distant, that has the right to be less precise.
 The jury knows that research is hard to predict (you won't probably do everything in your project), but they want to see that you have a plan.

 **You should avoid at all cost giving the impression that you'll continue working exactly on what you did during your PhD**.
 This would make the jury fear that once this line of work dries up, you'll be left without ideas.
 You should show thematic mobility, while remaining coherent with your past research...

+On the other hand, to avoid giving the impression that your project is just wishful thinking, **show the jury that you have already started tackling some of the first steps in your research project** (ideally you have already published it, but if not, it could be by contacting other researchers, by knowing the related literature, by organizing reading groups, etc).
+**In general, if you have only worked on continuation of your PhD project, it sends the jury a very bad signal regarding your autonomy in terms of generating new ideas and directions**.

 #### Composition of the jury: speak to everybody
 Your application will be read in details by 1 or 2 expert reviewers, that know your field very well.
 But, beware that the rest of the jury will be much less familiar with your line of work, and most probably only skim through the introduction.
-Having a look at the composition of the jury (it is public, for example [here for Section 7 of CNRS](https://section7.cnrs.fr/#composition)) is a good idea to realize the diversity of your audience - and to guess who your reviewer will be.
+Having a look at the composition of the jury (it is public, for example [here for Section 7 of CNRS](https://section7.cnrs.fr/#composition) and [here for INRIA in 2024](https://www.inria.fr/fr/chargees-et-charges-de-recherche-de-classe-normale-crcn)) is a good idea to realize the diversity of your audience - and to guess who your reviewer will be.
 The reviewer is usually the one that asks the first questions during the audition, so knowing their interests helps you prepare.

 In short: **be precise, for the specialists, but be understandable, for the rest of the jury**.
 We tend to focus on the first part and ignore the second.